omeka/Documentation/source/Reference/libraries/globals/is_admin_theme.rst

 .. php:function:: is_admin_theme()

-    Determine whether or not the script is being executed through the administrative interface.
+    Determine whether the script is being executed through the admin interface.

-    Can be used to branch behavior based on whether or not the admin theme isbeing accessed, but should not be relied upon in place of using the ACL forcontrolling access to scripts.
+    Can be used to branch behavior based on whether or not the admin theme is being accessed, but should not be relied upon in place of using the ACL for controlling access to scripts.

     :returns: boolean